Read the Prologue and Chapter 1 of Forbidden Captive…

 Running, growling, and hunting was all my shift seemed good for.
 A mere wolf.
 No wonder Haiden thought me beneath Corinna and Nabil.

-There were stairs upon stairs to climb down before reaching the paths that split off.
-All the winding footpaths joined at the center—where the Great Spirit upheld the ceiling with sturdy branches that stretched across all corners of the vast cave, alighting the dome with its orbs of fruit and bright green leaves.
+Stairs upon stairs had to be descended before reaching the split paths.
+All the winding footpaths joined at the center—where the Great Spirit upheld the ceiling with sturdy branches stretched across all corners of the vast cave, alighting the dome with its orbs of fruit and bright-green leaves.

 Memories of having the glowing fruit spread across my forehead did anything but bring a smile to my face.